EDS-Bioinformatics-Laboratory/reseda/README.md

 Example: ./execute-all.sh output-dir-on-webdav-server MIDS-miseq.txt human IGH IGH_HUMAN

-## How to run - Using the job monitoring and submission tool
+## How to run - Using Topos for sending jobs and a job monitor tool

 ### Preparation ###
 * Mount basespace.
 Instructions are in basespace.txt